jmcnamara/XlsxWriter/dev/docs/source/working_with_formulas.rst

 Non US Excel functions and syntax
 ---------------------------------

-Excel stores formulas and in the format of the US English version, regardless of the language or locale of the end-user's version of Excel.
+Excel stores formulas in the format of the US English version, regardless of the language or locale of the end-user's version of Excel.
 Therefore all formula function names written using XlsxWriter must be in English::